bdwilliamson/vimp/cran-comments.md

 * win-builder (devel)

 ## R CMD check results
-There were no ERRORs or WARNINGs; there is one NOTE, about me (Brian D. Williamson) being a first-time maintainer.
+There were no ERRORs or WARNINGs; there is one NOTE, about me (Brian D. Williamson) being a first-time maintainer, and a possible misspelling of "et al.".

 ## Downstream dependencies